jnwatson/py-lmdb/docs/index.rst

 `mdb_dbi_close()`:
     This is not exposed since its use is perilous at best.
-Users must ensure all activity on the DBI has ceased in all processes before closing the handle.
+Users must ensure all activity on the DBI has ceased in all threads before closing the handle.
 Failure to do this could result in "impossible" errors, or the DBI slot becoming reused, resulting in operations being serviced by the wrong named database.
 Leaving handles open wastes a tiny amount of memory, which seems a good price to avoid subtle data corruption.

-:py:meth:`lmdb.Cursor.replace`, :py:meth:`lmdb.Cursor.pop`:
+:py:meth:`Cursor.replace`, :py:meth:`Cursor.pop`:
     There are no native equivalents to these calls, they just implement common operations in C to avoid a chunk of error prone, boilerplate Python from having to do the same.